-The latest version of TLS supported in Microsoft Windows is TLS 1.3, but SQL Server and SQL Azure continue to require TLS 1.2 to start SQL Server satellite services.
-Do not disable TLS 1.2 on your database servers.
-For information about securing your MyID system with TLS, see section 10, Securing MyID with TLS 1.2 and TLS 1.3.
+The latest version of TLS supported in Microsoft Windows is TLS 1.2, which is not currently supported by MyID without further configuration.
+For information about securing your MyID system with TLS 1.2, see section 10, Securing MyID with TLS 1.2.